-If you’re coming for an early fall visit, you can skip the stress and enjoy the salt air instead.
-We recommend the Provincetown Fast Ferry, operated by the Bay State Cruise Company, that leaves from the World Trade Center in the Boston Seaport.
+Skip the stress and enjoy the salt air instead!
+Your vacation starts the moment you step onto the ferry; our recommendation is the Provincetown Fast Ferry, operated by the Bay State Cruise Company, that leaves from the World Trade Center in the Boston Seaport.
 It’s fast, friendly, and has served this route for well over a century.
-You can check out the Bay State website to read Ferry Tales, real stories about real people who’ve had their lives changed in some way by the ferry.
+You can check out the Bay State website to read Ferry Tales, real stories about real people who have had their lives changed in some way by the ferry.

 Cape Air has operated direct flights to Provincetown from Boston since 1989, and now runs a service to and from White Plains as well.
-It’s a quick ride in a Cessna 402 (single engine, eight seats, and if you’re lucky you can sit up front with the pilot).
-Four flights a day are available between Boston and Ptown in the off-season. (ptownie tip: If the weather turns inclement, your flight may be delayed or cancelled, so make sure you have a Plan B.)
+It’s a quick ride in a Cessna 402 (Single engine, eight seats, and if you’re lucky you can sit up front with the pilot!).
+Four flights a day are available between Boston and Provincetown. (ptownie tip: Reserve well in advance, as these flights fill up quickly.)

 The Plymouth and Brockton Street Railway and Peter Pan bus lines both operate between Boston (Logan Airport/South Station) and Provincetown.
-Both require passengers to purchase their tickets ahead of time, as drivers are unable to sell tickets.
-Peter Pan offers free wi-fi on its buses. (ptownie tip: We think this is the best deal ever: a round-trip ticket on P&B is only $69, and on Peter Pan is only $50!)
+Both require passengers to purchase their tickets online ahead of time, as drivers are unable to sell tickets.
+Peter Pan offers free wi-fi and charging stations on its buses. (ptownie tip: We think this is the best deal ever: a round trip ticket on either bus line costs less than the gas it would take for you to drive here!)

 There’s more where that came from!
 Ptownie has insider tips for all of your Provincetown adventures.
 Check out our 2020 Guide to Nightlife in Provincetown, MA!